Agoric/documentation/main/guides/zoe/proposal.md

 ## Invitations

 An [Invitation](/reference/zoe-api/zoe-data-types.md#invitation) is a special case of ERTP [Payment](/reference/ertp-api/payment.md).
-Each is linked to a specific contract [Instance](/reference/zoe-api/zoe-data-types.md#instance), and having one gives you the right to participate in that contract instance by making offers in it.
+Each is linked to a specific contract [Instance](/reference/zoe-api/zoe-data-types.md#instance), and having one gives you the right to participate in that contract instance by making offers with it.

-There are two main ways for contract users to get an invitation:
+There are two ways for contract users to get an invitation:
 - If you create the contract instance, the contract might supply a special creator invitation.
 - Someone (possibly you) who holds the right objects has created an invitation for a contract instance and gives it to you in some way.
 This could've been by sending it to you, posting it on a public online location, etc. It